tianwei-wu-hub/RNWebSDK/README.md

 npm i react-native-webview
 ```

-The official documentation explains this in detail: https://github.com/react-native-webview/react-native-webview/blob/master/docs/Getting-Started.md
+The official documentation explains it in detail: https://github.com/react-native-webview/react-native-webview/blob/master/docs/Getting-Started.md

-#### 2.4 Use webview to load and render the FoxitPDFSDK for Web
+#### 2.4 Use webview to load and render the Foxit PDF SDK for Web

-There are two ways to load a Web page in webview, one is load a URL like this:
+There are two ways to load a Web page in a webview, one is to load a URL like this:

 ```js
 <WebView